 Place the flour, butter and salt in a food processor and pulse to a breadcrumb consistency.
 Add the water in a gradual stream; stop as soon as the dough comes together.
 Turn out and knead the dough a couple of times, then wrap and chill in the fridge for half an hour or so.

 Pre-heat the oven to 180°C.

-When your ready, remove the pastry from the fridge and allow to come up to room temperature.
+When you're ready, remove the pastry from the fridge and allow to come up to room temperature.
 Roll out the to about 3mm thick and line your tart case.
 Leave the edges over hanging.
 Prick the base with a fork then line the case with parchment and baking beans.
-Bake blind for about 20 mins then remove the beans and return to the oven for a further 10 – 12 minutes or until the base is just golden.
-Remove and trim away the over hang as carefully as you can.
+Bake blind for about 20 minutes then remove the beans and return to the oven for a further 10 – 12 minutes or until the base is just golden.
+Set aside and leave the pastry to cool.

 Allow it to cool before you eat it.
 It’s much better then.